JLaffey-CB/pipeline-intro-lab/README.md

 *	**Fluffy Build** - Archive the artifacts: `target/*.jar`
 *	**Fluffy Test** - Publish JUint test result report: `target/**/TEST*.xml`

-Save the Pipeline in simple-pipeline and run; check the output in Blue Ocean.
+Save the Pipeline in 'simple-pipeline' and run; check the output in Blue Ocean.

-> * Now we'll add parallel stages to allow steps to run concurrently.
+>  Now we'll add parallel stages to allow steps to run concurrently.
 Adding parallel stages greatly reduces run time and should be used whenever stages in a Pipeline can run concurrently.
 You should size your agents accordingly so that parallel jobs are not waiting on an executor.
+Once we finished and test, we'll migrate our changes to master.

 Add four parallel stages to Fluffy Test by clicking on plus (+) sign beneath the existing stage.
 Name the stages and create the steps in each as listed below: